 That's really the most important thing you need to know about deleting files via Terminal.
 There are many other commands, of course, but if you get the hang of these commands, you're off to a very good start.

 You are the only one who truly knows how important your files are to you, which is why no one will blame you if, by some manner of an accident, you permanently delete files from your Mac; files that never even got a chance to get to your Trash.

-There’s a silver lining in every cloud though, and that silver lining is Recoverit Mac Data Recovery.
-Even files deleted via Terminal can still be recovered using Recoverit, and that’s a feat which is impossible for several other data recovery software, but not Recoverit.
+There's a silver lining in every cloud though, and that silver lining is Recoverit Mac Data Recovery.
+Even files deleted via Terminal can still be recovered using Recoverit, and that's a feat that is impossible for several other data recovery software, but not Recoverit.

 With features that make it possible to recover all file types deleted or lost in any possible way you can think of, this is the only solution you need to get back deleted files and data.
 Here's how to use it:

 It won't go amiss to choose a different save location for the recovered files from their original directory.
 The simple reason for this is when you recover deleted data back to the same directory it was deleted from, you stand a risk of overwriting the data before its fully recovered.

 Recoverit Mac Data Recovery has been around for years, which should be credible proof of its efficiency and how trusted it is.
 Users who have tried other recovery software and then used Recoverit always state his simple fact: When it comes to data recovery, Recoverit takes the crown.

 Rarely a day goes by without you turning on your Mac and accessing your files, does it?
 The files could be as small as a document or as large as a video encoded in the highest of definitions.

 The terminal makes it very easy to make sure none of those files, big or small, use up space in your Mac's drive.
 The powerful tool is a shortcut to deleting any type of file or folder regardless of whether it's hidden or not.